BrightspaceUILabs/accordion/README.md

   * Without 'flex' attribute, the padding will be on the left.
 (Opposite for RTL)
 * header-has-interactive-content - adjusts the html to allow interactive (e.g. clickable) elements in the header to function properly
 (especially with screen readers)
-  * If this is true, any interactive elements being slotted through the `header` must have a `z-index` of at least 1 in order to be interactable (see Example 6)
 * screen-reader-header-text - text that is visually hidden and only used for a screen reader to read text from the header